-When writing a check, you have to specify the amount using numerals (in the box on the right hand side) as well as words (on the line that says “Pay”).
-This practice helps to avoid confusion; if it’s difficult to read one section, you can always double check using the other section.
+When writing a check, you have to specify the amount using numerals (in the box on the right-hand side) as well as words (on the line that says “Pay”).
+This practice helps to avoid confusion; if it’s difficult to read one section, you can double-check the amount using the other section.

-Sometimes the amounts written on a check do not match.
-For example, a check may show a numeric value of “$100,” but say it should be payable for “ten dollars.”
-What happens when these numbers don’t match?
+However, sometimes the amounts written on a check do not match.
+For example, what if a check shows a numeric value of “$100,” but the handwritten amount reads “ten dollars”?
+Here's what to do in such cases.

 “If an instrument contains contradictory terms, typewritten terms prevail over printed terms, handwritten terms prevail over both, and words prevail over numbers.”

-It may not be the end of the world if a check is processed based on the numbers in the courtesy box -- sometimes that’s the amount that the check writer intended to pay and it’s what the payee expected.
-However, it’s not a good idea to use checks when the amounts don’t match, even if you think you’re getting away with it.
-The banks working behind the scenes may discover the contradiction and make unwelcome account adjustments later.
+It may not be the end of the world if a check is processed based on the numbers in the courtesy box—sometimes that’s the amount that the check writer intended to pay, and what the payee expected.
+However, it’s not a good idea to use checks when the amounts don’t match.
+The bank may discover the contradiction and make unwelcome account adjustments later.

 What to Do

-If you receive a check with mismatched numbers, things are not so simple.
-It may be difficult or impossible to get another check, but it’s probably worth your time to try.
-If a check is processed for more than intended, you’ll have a very unhappy customer on your hands (or somebody may overdraw their bank account).
-If a check is processed for less than you expected, you’re out of luck unless you can somehow get the money you’re due.
+On the other hand, if you're on the receiving end of a check with mismatched numbers, you can't just start over.
+It may be difficult or even impossible to get another check, but it’s probably worth your time to try.
+If the check is processed for more than the check writer intended, you could have a very unhappy customer (or friend, or family member) on your hands.
+If the check is processed for less than you're owed, you could be out of luck unless you can otherwise get the money you’re due.